-NPS (for the product), Conversions (for the product), Revenue (for the business), and Churn (business) are the success metrics used by product managers.
+NPS score software (for the product), Conversions (for the product), Revenue (for the business), and Churn (business) are the success metrics used by product managers.
 For the product owners, however, the focus is on the number of completed stories and other performance indicators for the development team.

 Are Both Roles Necessary?